codyaverett/memento/learning/financial/career/social/Harvard principles of negotiation.md

 "Chez Felix"

-## You should have different options to choose from
+## You Should Have Different Options to Choose From
 More options give you
 The solution that is found by the parties would be more successful because the individuals feel they ahve more of a choice.